-If you are self employed, you probably don't like the process of maintaining receipts and other proof that you actually paid the business expenses.
+If you are self employed, you probably don't like the process of maintaining receipts and other proof.
+Bookwork's no fun.

 The problem with this “rears” it's head in two circumstances:

 1. When the returns haven't been filed and need to be re-created.